FlashGooden/find-hip-hop/README.md

 # Find Hip-Hop App

-The Find Hip-Hop App is an interactive map application that allows users to explore hip-hop artists geographically.
+[The Find Hip-Hop App](https://github.com/flashgoodenpro/find-hip-hop-app) is an interactive map application that allows users to explore hip-hop artists geographically.
+I'm building this application as a project for a non-profit called [Soul Food Cypher](https://www.soulfoodcypher.com/), which aims to change communities by using positive lyricism and freestyle.
 Users can click on different regions of a map to discover artists associated with those areas.
 Clicking on an artist icon or marker opens a profile page with information about the artist, including their bio, popular tracks, and links to streaming platforms.

 ## Features